Reggie Waller: Post-playing career

 Waller managed the Auburn Astros in 1989, leading them to a 35-42 record.
 Future major leaguers Kenny Lofton, Todd Jones, Shane Reynolds, Mark Small and Donne Wall played for him that season.

 He also scouted for the Houston Astros and New York Yankees.
 In 1991, he was as special assistant to the general manager of the Seattle Mariners.
 He served as the scouting director for the San Diego Padres in 1992 and 1993, and in 1994 he was an assistant general manager for the Padres.

-He was the first minority executive in San Diego Padres history.
+He was the first minority executive in San Diego Padres history. for over 30 years he was Co-Director of The San Diego School of Baseball along with Tony Gwynn, Alan Trammell, Dave Smith, Bob Cluck, and Brent Strom.

 Family

 His brother, Ty Waller, played in the major leagues.
 Another brother, Kevin Waller, played in the minor leagues.
 His sons, Gerric Waller and Derric Waller, played in the minor leagues as well.